edenkidron/CU-BDA-Lab01/README.md

 - Differences between steps don't have meaning

 Objective:
-- Find the typical sequence of opts
+- Find the top three most typical sequences of options
 ```

 ## Example of Data: